FDA-AI/FDAi/docs/community_directory/researchers/README.md

 ## Getting Involved

-If you are a researcher interested in contributing to the dFDA, please create a Markdown page in this folder with the following information:
+If you are a researcher interested in contributing to the FDAi, please create a Markdown page in this folder with the following information:
 - An introduction of yourself and your research focus.
-- Your role and interest in the dFDA project.
+- Your role and interest in the FDAi project.
 - Contact information or how you wish to be engaged.

 Please use the `templates/partner_introduction.md` as a guide for creating your page.

 ## Resources for Researchers

-This section will contain links to resources such as research tools, data analysis software, and guidelines for best practices in medical and academic research within the context of the dFDA.
+This section will contain links to resources such as research tools, data analysis software, and guidelines for best practices in medical and academic research within the context of the FDAi.

 ## Contact

 For any questions or to seek assistance, please use the GitHub issue tracker to reach out to the community or contact the repository maintainers directly.

-Thank you for your contributions and for being an integral part of the dFDA's mission to revolutionize health regulatory processes through decentralization.
+Thank you for your contributions and for being an integral part of the FDAi's mission to revolutionize health regulatory processes through decentralization.